bobbyrward/Granary/README.markdown

 * Changed the growl tab in options to 'Notifications' ** Add option to disable native new and downloaded torrent notifications ** Move growl options to a static box
+* Add a timestamp to the status bar that shows when the last feed check was
+* Add a timestamp to the status bar that shows when the last new torrent was seen
 * Make db a package and split into separate modules
 * Make downloading and updating the database atomic.
 Nothing should ever be marked as downloaded that wasn't added to the client and vice versa.
 * Improve stability.